rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 Sam followed her feeling a bit unstable.
 He had recovered his composure but the grains of sand made him skid, missing one or two steps.

 *"...
 Quality over quantity, you know?
 That's what I am saying.
-I am sure that little bit a bread was so much better than... oi!"* - continued Amir lost in his internal discussion, when he noticed his companions a fair way down the corridor.
+I am sure that little bit of bread was so much better than... oi!"* - continued Amir lost in his internal discussion, when he noticed his companions a fair way down the corridor.

 Amir rushed to catch up with his friends - *"Oi!
 Wait for me!
 Woah-oh-oh-waaaaah!"* - but the loose sand made him fall and slowly but surely he gained speed as the ground became more tilted.